Whale Biology – A Window into Our Oceans

 Our goal at CWR is to understand the health of our oceans by monitoring and protecting the population health of the largest animals on the planet – the great whales.
 Conserving their critical habitats ensures that the ocean, and indeed the planet, remains in good health.

-CWR began with a humpback whale population measuring program in the Dampier Archipelago in 1990, guided government in the establishment of a new marine park for their calving grounds discovered as part of this process, and then expanded our work to include blue whales in 1999.
-A marine park for a critical feeding ground for pygmy blue whales is now on the table.
+CWR began with a humpback whale population measuring program in the Dampier Archipelago in 1990 and from research in the Kimberley, CWR guided the state government in the establishment of a new marine park for humpback whale calving/breeding grounds.
+The Lalang-garram/Camden Sound Marine Park is now in place in the Kimberley protecting vital calving/breeding grounds of the west coast humpback whale population.
+CWR research work expanded to include pygmy blue whales in 1999 in the Perth Canyon.
+This important feeding area for pygmy blue whales is now protected by the Perth Canyon Commonwealth Marine Reserve.

 Based on RV Whale Song, CWR’s scientists conduct research all around Australia and into the Southern Ocean.